Farhad-AI/Which-type-of-data-fusion-is-better/README.md

 #### Accuracy: 93.0%

 ### 3-First concatenating data, then using a CNNs for training
+This fusion had the best result.
+3 input data first concatenate together.
+After that, a convolutional neural networks trained by these data.
+Merging data in the first step had a significant impact on accuracy.

 The code of this model is available in model_3.py.